 FMCSA Post Accident Drug Testing

-When it comes to FMCSA post accident drug testing, safety is the name of the game.
-It's designed to ensure that truck drivers are not impaired by drugs when they're on the road.
+When it comes to FMCSA post-accident drug testing, safety is the name of the game.
+It's designed to ensure that truck drivers are not impaired by drugs while on the road.
 After an accident, truck drivers must submit a urine sample for analysis and may also be asked to take a breathalyzer test.
 DOT Post Accident Drug Testing.

 If any traces of illegal substances are found in the driver's system, then they can face serious consequences, including loss of their license and hefty fines.
-So if you want to stay safe and stay legal on the road, make sure you know about FMCSA post accident drug testing!
-Also, take a look at Drug and Alcohol Program policy.
+So, if you want to stay safe and legal on the road, ensure you know about FMCSA post-accident drug testing!
+Also, take a look at the Drug and Alcohol Program policy.
 What is DOT Clearinghouse Enforcement?

 What Form of Accident Leads to a Federal Post-Accident Drug and Alcohol Test?